-The information below is based on data collected from Huskies up to 7 months following graduation.
+The information below is based on data collected from Huskies starting just prior to graduation up until 7 months following graduation.
 Also known as Next Destination, the data provide a snapshot of UW-Seattle undergraduates’ success following degree completion.
-This information is collected by the Career & Internship Center and other campus partners in accordance with national standards.
-Response rate for 17-18 was 24% and for 18-19 it was 50%.
-We are working hard to increase response rates so we can provide a robust picture of UW student outcomes.
+This information is collected by the Career & Internship Center, the Office of Educational Assessment and various academic units in accordance with national standards.
+The response rate was 25% for the class of 2018, 51% for the class of 2019 and 47% for the class of 2020, though response rates vary among colleges and departments.

 Huskies pursue an array of plans after graduation.
 This graph depicts what recent graduates are doing within a few months after degree completion.

 These employers, most of which have a strong presence in Puget Sound, hired the most Huskies but UW graduates report working at over 1,000 different employers each year.

 Many Huskies stay in WA but Huskies are sprinkled throughout the nation and world.